 Issue: Professor Claims Christianity Promotes White Supremacy (Sept 5, 2020)

-Christianity reaffirms white supremacy and upholds racist systems of power according to professor of psychology and sociology at California State University, Fullerton.
+Christianity reaffirms white supremacy and upholds racist systems of power according to a professor of psychology and sociology at California State University, Fullerton.

-Justin Huft will be presenting a lecture entitled Religiosity and Critical Whiteness: How Christianity Serves White Supremacy to inform his audienc how Christianity reaffirms white supremacy views; including how a “color-blind” approach maintains the optics of being “non-racist,” while upholding racist systems of power.
+Justin Huft will be presenting a lecture entitled Religiosity and Critical Whiteness: How Christianity Serves White Supremacy to inform his audience how Christianity reaffirms white supremacy views; including how a “color-blind” approach maintains the optics of being “non-racist,” while upholding racist systems of power.
 Rod Dreher reports:

 we have here a professor at a California state university giving a lecture on how Christianity “contributes” to what the contemporary American left has identified as the greatest social evil of our time.
 Note that even if Christianity teaches people not to judge others by the color of their skin, it is still white supremacist.
 How far do you think a Cal State professor would get giving a lecture on how Judaism fosters social evil, or Islam?
 You know the answer: because anti-Christian bigotry is a sign of enlightenment among these elites.